iWaNadai/JXT-Pharma-Notes/content/Notes/Basics in Chemical Bonding.md

 ### Red-Ox Reaction
 This reaction is the simultaneous oxidation and reduction of the reactants.
 ### Neutralization
+These are reactions between acids and bases, which are highly reactive.
 ## Reactions Based on Energy

 ### Endothermic